-How does tooth decay progress?
+How does tooth decay occur and progress over time?

 Did you know that?